aptima-ai/aptima_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 Note

-The above command indicates that we are installing an TEN package using the default\_extension\_cpp template to create an extension project named first\_cxx\_extension.
+The above command indicates that we are installing an APTIMA package using the default\_extension\_cpp template to create an extension project named first\_cxx\_extension.

-* \--template-mode indicates installing the TEN package as a template.
+* \--template-mode indicates installing the APTIMA package as a template.
 The template rendering parameters can be specified using --template-data.
-* extension is the type of TEN package to install.
-Currently, TEN provides app/extension\_group/extension/system packages.
+* extension is the type of APTIMA package to install.
+Currently, APTIMA provides app/extension\_group/extension/system packages.
 In the following sections on testing extensions in an app, we will use several other types of packages.
-* default\_extension\_cpp is the default C++ extension provided by TEN.
+* default\_extension\_cpp is the default C++ extension provided by APTIMA.
 Developers can also specify other C++ extensions available in the store as templates.

 After the command is executed, a directory named first\_cxx\_extension will be generated in the current directory, which is our C++ extension project.
 The directory structure is as follows: